 In 2013, I joined the legendary Customer Support department at Linode as a Customer Support Specialist.
 I quickly moved up through the ranks into a leadership position before ultimately taking the role of Developer Evangelist in January 2015.

 Explaining what I do is never easy, and that’s exactly why I love it.
 The best description that I’ve read is by Brandon Wirtz, “A great developer evangelist is part Product Manager, Part Technical Support, and Part Tinkerer”.
 He goes on to say:

-Being a developer evangelist means having a deep understanding of the product you are evangelizing, so that you can help others solve their problems, create great tech demos, and talk to the core team for the product you evangelize about what the community needs. –Brandon Wirtz
+Being a Developer Advocate means having a deep understanding of the product you are evangelizing, so that you can help others solve their problems, create great tech demos, and talk to the core team for the product you evangelize about what the community needs. –Brandon Wirtz

 I’ve attended various hackathons around the country.
 While I frequently attend as a sponsor, I stay the entire time to mentor hacking teams as well as individuals.
 These 24 to 36 hour hackathons not only introduce developers to an API or a product, more importantly they create a bond between you and the hacker that contributes to an overall community.
 A community that the company, the hacker, and myself can benefit from.

 I get the privilege to speak to computer science & programming classes at schools such as Stockton University and tech events such as Technically’s Philly Tech Week.
 Briefing students on the skills they need to work at a leading tech company such as Linode or proving insight into new technologies and how they are going to affect the Internet is a crucial part of my job.

 I’m a big believer in being the change you want to see in the world.